skt0909/Activity_Project/README.md

-## Activity Project For Health Mangement
+## Activity Project For Health Management